percona/pmm/doc/source/deploy/server/ami.rst

 ================================================================================

 With the ``1-Click Launch`` tab selected, make sure that all sections match your preferences.
-In this demonstration, we use the :option:`US East (N. Verginia)` region and the VPC (virtual private cloud) named :option:`vpc-aba20dce`.
+In this demonstration, we use the :option:`US East (N. Virginia)` region and the VPC (virtual private cloud) named :option:`vpc-aba20dce`.
 To reduce cost, you need to choose the region closest to your location.